-This video interview series showcases several TFIMs (tradition- and faith-oriented insider mediators) from different parts of South and Southeast Asia who were interviewed by the Network for Religious and Traditional Peacemakers.
+This video interview series showcases several TFIMs (tradition- and faith-oriented insider mediators) from different parts of the world who were interviewed by the Network for Religious and Traditional Peacemakers.

 They each share their personal stories about their work, their source of inspiration and the challenges they face.

 1. Venerable Galkande Dhammananda

 The Venerable Galkande Dhammananda Thero is the Chairperson of the Walpola Rahula Institute (WRI), where educational and training programs are offered for religious leaders and lay persons with an aim to support social healing.
 He is also a monk of the Theravada Buddhist tradition.

 In addition, he has actively been using social media to promote non-violence during inter-religious and inter-ethnic conflicts in Sri Lanka.
 Further, he has been working for social justice, harmony and an inclusive society with different religious leaders.

 2. Al Haj U Aye Lwin